 Change to view Australian and NZ students' course information.
 You are viewing international students' course information.

-- Be in demand - the majority of our Law graduates are in full-time work or further study within 4 months of graduation.
+- Be in demand - 90% of our Law graduates are in full-time work within 4 months of graduation.

 - When completed in a minimum of three calendar years, it meets the academic requirements for admission to legal practice in Australia.

 - Flexible learning options such as downloadable lectures, 24 hour computer labs, electronic moot court.

 - External education available for Australian students outside Brisbane.